geerlingguy/packer-boxes/README.md

 ### Building _all_ the boxes

-Whenever VirtualBox is updated, it's best to re-build _all_ the base boxes so they have the latest guest additions.
+Whenever VirtualBox is updated, it's best to re-build _all_ the base boxes, so they have the latest guest additions.

 Assuming you have Ansible and Packer installed already, and you have a `VAGRANT_CLOUD_TOKEN` available in your environment, you can run the playbook to build and push updated versions for all the boxes: